-- The rationale, general indications and contraindications for childhood immunizations
+- Discuss the rationale, general indications and contraindications for childhood immunizations

-- Anticipatory guidance and how it changes based on the age of the child
+- Provide anticipatory guidance and how it changes based on the age of the child

-- Variants of growth in healthy children, (e.g. familial short stature and constitutional delay).
+- Recognize variants of growth in healthy children, (e.g. familial short stature and constitutional delay).

-- Growth that deviates from expected patterns, based on the family growth history and the child’s previous growth (e.g. microcephaly, macrocepahly, short stature, obesity and failure to thrive).
+- Distinguish growth that deviates from expected patterns, based on the family growth history and the child’s previous growth (e.g. microcephaly, macrocepahly, short stature, obesity and failure to thrive).

-- The signs and symptoms of common nutritional deficiencies in infants and children and how to prevent them.
+- Describe the signs and symptoms of common nutritional deficiencies in infants and children and how to prevent them.

-- Children with specific or special nutritional needs (e.g. prematurity, failure to thrive, obesity)
+- Identify children with specific or special nutritional needs (e.g. prematurity, failure to thrive, obesity)

-- Nutritional factors that contribute to the development of childhood obesity and to failure to thrive
+- State nutritional factors that contribute to the development of childhood obesity and to failure to thrive

-- 4 developmental domains of childhood and appropriate screening tools
+- Identify the 4 developmental domains of childhood and their appropriate screening tools

-- Behavior: Differentiation between normal childhood behavior versus the typical presentation of common behavior problems and issues in different age groups
+- Differentiate between normal childhood behavior versus the typical presentation of common behavior problems and issues in different age groups

 - Abdominal Pain or Mass